 But whatever your current job is, it will someday end.

 The news that your current job will someday end will either depress you or bring you great joy.
-It can be a sobering realization that a career you built is coming to an end.
+But, on the other hand, it can be a sobering realization that a career you built is coming to an end.

-I felt a mixture of sadness and joy when I gave my notice at work.
+I felt a mixture of sadness and joy when I noticed it at work.
 But I know that it was the right thing to do.
 I do not regret leaving.
 My only regret is that I did not do it sooner.